Competitive programmer hit with the hardest algorithmic problem

 What's the best case?

-Somewhere in-between is the real situation, there are some routes connecting some of the airports.
-So, next question would be:
+Somewhere in-between is the real situation: there are some routes connecting some of the airports.

 What would be the most beneficial route to add?

-1. Make a list of airports with all the airports they connect to.
-Generally airlines are based out of one or more "hubs", which connect to most of their destinations
+- Make a list of airports with all the airports they connect to.
+Generally airlines are based out of one or more "hubs", which connect to most of their destinations.

-2. Find the biggest hub, the airport that will give me the most connections to other airports.
+- Find the biggest hub — the airport that will give me the most connections to other airports.
 That's my first connection.
-Then…

-3. Look for the next biggest hub, the airport that gives me the most connections to airports the first airport didn't connect me to.
+- Look for the next biggest hub — the airport that gives me the most connections to airports the first airport didn't connect me to.

-6. And each time after adding a connection to a hub, check if I have connections to all airports, because if I do I'm done.
+- Each time after adding a connection to a hub, check if I have connections to all airports — if I do, I'm done.

-This is how you declare and initialize the map (it’s called a dictionary in Swift), that is going to hold the list of all airports and all airports that they are reachable from.
+This is how you declare and initialize the map (it's called a dictionary in Swift) that's going to hold the list of all airports and all airports that they're reachable from.

 var airportsReachableFrom = [String: [String]]()

-Building the list actually takes the most code, so I broke it down into three parts:
+Building the list takes the most code, so I broke it down into three parts:

-1. to make a list of airports and where they're reachable from and
+- Make a list of airports and where they're reachable from.

-2. from that list to make a list of airports and the airports they can reach, essentially inverting the list and
+- Invert that list to get a list of airports and the airports they can reach.

-3. to sort the list, so it'll be easy to find the biggest hub (the one that can reach the most airports) and then the next one down and so on
+- Sort the list, so it's easy to find the biggest hub (the one that can reach the most airports), then the next one down, and so on.

-To populate this map I’m going to read the routes one by one and make map entries by taking the destination, let’s call that the “to” as the key and the starting airport, the “from”, as the value of each map entry.
-So the first key/value pair I’m adding is:
+To populate this map I'm going to read the routes one by one and make map entries by taking the destination — the "to" — as the key and the starting airport — the "from" — as the value of each map entry.
+So the first key/value pair I'm adding is:

 Some other airport => ORD => DSM

-And there could be many other airports that lead to “ORD”, so I have to recurse thought them.
-Let's write a function and call it buildAirportsReachableFrom and code it as below.
+And there could be many other airports that lead to "ORD", so I have to recurse through them.
+Let's write a function called buildAirportsReachableFrom.
 It has a nested function and code that calls that nested function.

 // go backwards from the route's tos